 Overview of registration process for local fair coordinators, teachers, parents, and/or sponsors.
 More details on each step are further down this page.

-- Log into the Science Education Foundation of Indiana (SEFI) website before the end of 2017 to let us know your school is participating this year
+- Log into the Science Education Foundation of Indiana (SEFI) website before the end of the calendar year to let us know your school is participating this year

 - Enter in names of all students participating in your local fair